Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Paul Swartz, Educator, New-York Historical Society

 Participants explored classical, colonial, and contemporary ideas of citizenship, paying particular attention to our own American example.
 Students examined the ways in which U.S. citizenship has been expanded and the ever-changing reasons some are included and excluded from it.
 Through artwork, artifacts, and primary source texts, students investigated the experiences of Jewish refugees in Dutch New Amsterdam, escaped slaves in the antebellum era, and Asian immigrants on the Western Frontier, among many others.
 The course not only focused on what makes someone a citizen – birthplace, blood, bureaucracy - but also the rights and responsibilities that citizenship grants a person.

 Doris Domoszlai, Educator, New-York Historical Society

-Participants will learn about the significance of this controversial war and its continued impact on the American conscience at its 50th anniversary.
-Utilizing artifacts and documents from The Vietnam War exhibition along with multimedia primary sources, participants will explore the conflict from multiple perspectives.
-This includes the root causes of the conflict, the key political players and their ideologies, arguments in favor of and against the draft, pro- and anti-war propaganda strategies used on the home front, and the lasting legacies of the first televised war.
+Participants learned about the significance of this controversial war and its continued impact on the American conscience at its 50th anniversary.
+Utilizing artifacts and documents from The Vietnam War exhibition along with multimedia primary sources, participants explored the conflict from multiple perspectives.
+This included the root causes of the conflict, the key political players and their ideologies, arguments in favor of and against the draft, pro- and anti-war propaganda strategies used on the home front, and the lasting legacies of the first televised war.